-The subject Big Philosophical Ideas focuses on allowing students to ask questions across a range of areas of philosophical thought.
+Philosophy allows students to explore and assess a range of traditional thought and thinkers.
 Students consider moral dilemmas and the meaning of right and wrong.
-Students also learn about metaphysics, asking questions about the nature of the mind and soul.
-Across all philosophical study, students learn to apply logic and critical thinking skills.
-Student engage in discussion and learn to write philosophical dialogues.
-They also learn how to evaluate different arguments.
+Students also enter the realm of metaphysics, exploring questions of reality, and the nature of the mind and soul.
+Students apply logic and critical thinking skills while engaging in rational discussion and traditional philosophical dialogues.